-The problem is that older people have very different metabolic rates and their hormone levels change enough to require a different low-impact fitness approach.
+The problem is that older people have very different metabolic rates, and their hormone levels change enough to require a different low-impact fitness approach.

 What Exercise Burns The Most Belly Fat For Seniors?

-With aerobic exercises, the body is more likely to use up blood sugar and be forced to resort to burning fat for fuel .
+According to WebMD, with aerobic exercises, the body is more likely to use up blood sugar and be forced to resort to burning fat for fuel .

 Even if they don’t have osteoporosis and regularly exercise, natural aging will weaken bones and joints .